The Banking Regulation Review: International Initiatives

 v Leverage ratio

 The years leading up to the 2007–2009 financial crisis were characterised by a significant increase in the leverage of financial institutions, enhancing the (apparent) profitability of the financial sector, but also resulting in a greater probability of individual firms failing as well as increased systemic risk generally.
 Basel III's leverage ratio is defined as the capital measure (the numerator) divided by the exposure measure (the denominator), and is expressed as a percentage.
 The capital measure is defined as Tier 1 capital, and the minimum leverage ratio is 3 per cent.
 Accounting values generally apply.
-More detailed requirements for the leverage ratio, including its disclosure from 1 January 2015, were published by the Committee in January 2014.
-In July 2015, the Committee published guidance on the leverage ratio in the form of frequently asked questions.
+More detailed requirements for the leverage ratio were published by the Committee in January 2014.
+In 2016, the Committee published revised guidance on the leverage ratio in the form of frequently asked questions.

 In December 2017, the Committee published various refinements to the definition of the leverage ratio exposure method.
 These include modifying the way in which derivatives are reflected in the exposure measure, and updating the treatment of off-balance sheet exposures.
 The new definitions come into force on 1 January 2023.